Gateway Review System - Overview

 - Gate 6: Post implementation – Confirms realisation or plan for realisation of benefits against those agreed at business case; ensures lessons learned have been sufficiently considered and documented.

 - Infrastructure NSW(INSW) - Responsible for Gateway Reviews of capital infrastructure projects

 - The Department of Customer Service (DCS) - Responsible for Gateway Reviews of ICT projects

 - NSW Treasury - Responsible for Gateway Reviews of major recurrent projects

 NSW Treasury is the Policy Owner and is responsible for the overall Gateway Policy.
-For capital or ICT projects to be delivered by INSW or the ICT and Digital Government Division of DFSI respectively, Treasury is the GCA.
+For capital or ICT projects to be delivered by INSW or the ICT and Digital Government Division of DCS respectively, Treasury is the GCA.
 This is to maintain the separation and independence of the GCA role from the delivery role.

 The project sponsor is the senior agency officer with responsibility for the funding and performance of the project.
 This person is usually a member of the agency executive, with responsibility for ensuring the project remains strategically aligned and viable and remains on track.

 The Gateway Manager is the person appointed by the GCA to manage a particular review, and is responsible among other things, for selecting the review team leader and team and ensuring the right mix of skills and experience.
 There are usually three or four members in a review team.